NSHipster/articles/2013-05-27-unit-testing.md

 rating: 8.9
 ---

 Unit Testing is an emotional topic for developers.
 It inspires a sense of superiority to its most zealous adherents, and evokes a feeling of inadequacy to non-practitioners.
-Cargo Cults like [TDD](http://en.wikipedia.org/wiki/Test-driven_development) & [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development) stake their reputation on unit testing to the point of co-opting and conflating utility with morality.
+[Cargo Cults like TDD](http://ntoll.org/article/tdd-cargo-cult) stake their reputation on unit testing to the point of co-opting and conflating utility with morality.

 It's as close to a religious debate as programmers get... nevermind the matter of tabs-versus-spaces.